Page updated 14/1/2018

 This period drama is based on the relationship between 18th-century British stage stars Peg Woffington and David Garrick.
 The story begins as Woffington leaves Dublin to be with her lover who is an aspiring actor.
 Unfortunately, by the time she arrives, he has found another, causing her to try her hand at acting which in turn gives her the chance to meet Garrick, a popular actor who becomes her mentor.
 Under his expert tutelage, she becomes a famous actress at the Drury Lane Theatre where they eventually fall in love.

-First film version of the play by J. Harley Manners, whose theme was taming the fiery Irish colleen through contact with the English aristocracy.
+First film version of the play by J. Hartley Manners, whose theme was taming the fiery Irish colleen through contact with the English aristocracy.

 Laurette Taylor, Mahlon Hamilton, Russell Simpson, Ethel Grey.